 Where to find it: at Microgaming online casinos

-Spingo is a combination of bingo and roulette, created by supplier Microgaming.
-The game plays on a wheel containing a total of 25 pockets, 8 red ones, 8 yellow ones and 8 blue ones plus 1 green pocket.
-The center of the wheel contains a ball machine that spews out 1 of 21 numbered balls at a time, with 20 balls containing numbers 1 through 10 and one ball with 0.
+Spingo is a hybrid of bingo and roulette, created by supplier Microgaming.
+The game is played on a wheel with 25 pockets: 8 red, 8 yellow, 8 blue, and 1 green.
+At the center of the wheel is a ball machine that releases one of 21 numbered balls at a time – 20 balls numbered 1 through 10 and one ball with 0.

-Players have the opportunity to bet on one of the four colors, on individual numbers, on odd/even, low (1-5), high (6-10) or combinations of colors and numbers.
-The overall house edge of Spingo is 4.76% and results from the following payouts:
+Players may bet on any of the four colors, on individual numbers, on odd/even, on low (1–5), on high (6–10), or on combinations of colors and numbers.
+The overall house edge of Spingo is 4.76% and is based on the following payouts:

 Pinball Roulette